Thursday Evening & Friday Classes

 Beantown has always been a “tracked” camp and over the years the process has evolved and changed with the goal of finding the most ideal method for determining track placement.
 The idea of tracks is to put together dancers with similar experience, skills and focus on how to grow and improve.
 Lindy Hop Track classes will start on Saturday morning and make up approximately half of all the classes offered between then through to the last day of classes on Wednesday.
 There will be seven different Lindy Hop tracks covering a wide range of experience.

-When registering, everyone will be asked to select either the Red Track (Advanced Beginner), the Yellow Track (Intermediate) or the Track Placement for the five additional tracks.
+When registering, everyone will be asked to select either the Blue Track (Advanced Beginner), the Pink Track (Intermediate) or the Track Placement for the five additional tracks.
 In addition, a questionnaire is included with registration to provide some guidance as to approximate level for each individual.
 Track Placement on Friday afternoon will be used to determine the group assignments for the five higher level tracks.
 There will always be some range within each group.
-Every year can be a little different on the levels of the tracks as they are based on who attends.
+Every year can vary on the levels of the tracks as they are based on who attends.

 Once at camp, anyone wishing to switch to a lower track can simply ask to be moved.
 Anyone with other concerns about their track can speak to the instructors at the Lindy Hop Track Questions session on Saturday afternoon.
-Please note that it is the camp instructors who ultimately determine final Lindy Hop Track assignment!
+Please note the camp instructors ultimately determine final Lindy Hop Track assignments!

-You can only take the Lindy Hop Track classes for your designated level, however there is a wide range of other class choices for you to decide among during the non-track periods.
+You can only attend the Lindy Hop Track classes for your designated level, however there is a wide range of other class choices to decide among during the non-track periods.

 This track is for those who already have a solid base of fundamentals including Swing Out, Lindy Circle and Side-by-Side Charleston and are comfortable executing them while social dancing.
 The focus will be on reﬁning basics, adding styling and footwork variations, expanding your Lindy Hop repertoire and bringing musicality into your dancing.
-The goal will be to take all of the different elements and start to put them together with ﬂow and connection.If you are a Beginner with no prior Lindy Hop experience or a little bit of experience, there is a Beginner Lindy Hop Crash Course offered on Thursday and Friday which will be needed in preparation to be in the Red Track.
-(Available as an optional add-on for the Weekend and Extended Weekend and included with the Whole Shebang.)
+The goal will be to take all of the different elements and start to put them together with ﬂow and connection.If you are a beginner with no prior Lindy Hop experience or a little bit of experience, there is a Beginner Lindy Hop Crash Course offered on Thursday and Friday which will be needed in preparation to be in the Blue Track.
+(Available with the Thursday Add-On for the Weekend and Extended Weekend, and included with the Whole Shebang.)